Meet Cynthia Gangi

 Courses Taught: General Psychology

 Career Specialties: Cynthia Gangi specializes in health persuasion as well as the self and memory.
 She also has training in research on prejudice and discrimination and psychophysiological measurement.
-Her current interests include persuasion techniques for reducing obesity and educational strategies for improving mathematics education within the U.S. education system.
+Her current interests include health persuasion, the stigma of health-related issues (including testing behavior and mental health) and the mind-body connection.